 This Pune medical officer stays by the deceased in their final journey

-This Pune medical officer stays by the deceased in their final journeyindia Updated: Apr 28, 2020 00:08 IST
+Pune has 33 crematoriums.
+Of these, 17 fall in the areas which are designated hot spots of the disease.pune Updated: Apr 28, 2020 04:55 IST

-As of April 24, 68 patients have died of Covid-19 in Pune district and XX in Pune city.
+As of April 24, 68 patients have died of Covid-19 in Pune district.

 “It was very difficult for me in the initial stages when the relatives would not come forward to take charge of the dead body.
 Even the civic staff was fearful and had refused to perform the final rites,” she said.
 “In the case of Muslim families, there were challenges with regards to the burial of the dead patients as the families were either unwilling to come forward or were themselves under quarantine.”